Restore Santa Fe 92

 Over the next few months IRM volunteers began going through everything in 92 in detail.
 It was clear the engine did have major freeze damage.
 The advice from those in the industry was to replace the engine.
 It was already known that 92 was going to need a new air compressor.

-A few other items on the list that are two wheelsets that are good, but not quite enough tread left to allow for another cut.
+A few other items on the list included two wheelsets that are good, but not quite enough tread left to allow for another cut.
 The other four have enough tread for a cut and then some.
-The last major item is the truck frames, the current Flexicoil trucks are also from a SD45 and have the low underslung brake cylinders.
+The last major item was the truck frames, as the Flexicoil trucks were also from a SD45 and had the low underslung brake cylinders.
 To make the 92 correct, it would need the four high mounted brake cylinders on the Flexicoil trucks.